Direct simulation Monte Carlo: Collisions

 are allowed to collide.
-Typically the dimension of a cell is no larger than a mean free path.
+Typically, the dimension of a cell is no larger than one-third of the mean free path.

 All pairs of particles in a cell are candidate collision partners, regardless of their actual trajectories.
+For more accurate simulations, the cells are further divided to sub-cells.
+The subcells can be static or adaptive.

 The details of how collisions are calculated in DSMC depend on the molecular interaction model;

 here we take the hard spheres model, which is the simplest.